informalsystems/quint/doc/rfc001-sum-types.md

-This is the only way I can think of to preserve a Rust-like syntax for sum type injectors and also support the anonymous sum types that available via row-ploymorphic sum types.
+This is the only way I can think of to preserve a Rust-like syntax for sum type injectors and also support the anonymous sum types that available via row-polymorphic sum types.
 If we instead require all variant types to be defined in advance.

 In any case, I think there is a gain in readability and parseability in ensuring